Alden Ehrenreich Nearly Starred In 'Gossip Girl'

 Charlize Theron Dodged A 'Showgirls' Sized Bullet

 During an interview with the New York Daily News, "Showgirls" director, Paul Verhoeven, revealed he almost cast Charlize Theron in the 1995 film.
-"She was good and wanted the part," Verhoeven said of the then barely known actress, adding "but basically, she was not well known enough at the time and just did not fit the part, so we said 'no.'" The part would eventually go to Elizabeth Banks whose career would never recover from the bomb of a film.
+"She was good and wanted the part," Verhoeven said of the then-barely known actress, adding "but basically, she was not well known enough at the time and just did not fit the part, so we said 'no.'" The part would eventually go to Elizabeth Berkley whose career would never recover from the bomb of the film.
 Panned by critics as the worst movie ever made, Verhoeven takes all the blame, saying "it was all my fault.
 If somebody has to be blamed, it should be me because I thought that it was interesting."
 However badly it was received in 1995, the film (which was the first ever to receive MPAA's NC-17 rating) has gone on to become a cult classic, earning more than $100 million.
 It is celebrating it's 20th anniversary this year.

 Pierce Brosnan's Naiveté To Blame For Missing Out On Caped Crusader Role